');

 About Fairfax, VT

-Fairfax is a small community in Vermont with a population of 886 residents.
-The median household income is $56,667 per year, which is near the national average.
-The median age in Fairfax is 48.8 years.
+Fairfax is a small community located in Vermont with a population of 886 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,667 per year, which is 25% below the national median of $75,149.
+The median age of 48.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Fairfax Ranks in Vermont